dancriddle/team_black_email_service/README.md

 team_black_email_service
 ========================
 Email service.
 This provides a pure web interface for sending emails.
+Contains no business logic or message content/formatting.

 Dependencies
 ========================